piukhq/aperture/docs/CONTRIBUTING.md

 - types - contains a file containing our global Type definitions in typescript.
 If a type exists in more than one component, it is defined and referenced from here.
 - utils - Handy little functions that can be used across multiple components live here to be referenced accordingly.

-# Our Frameworks
+# Aperture Frameworks and Libraries
-High-level things to know about our use of various frameworks that differ from what you might expect.
+What we use and the important things to know that differ from what you might expect.
 This is the part of this guide that is most likely to go stale so lets do our best ot keep it updated when we change things.

 ## Typescript